 Big guns for small hunters

-For purposes of comparison let’s look at shotguns; particularly ones for smaller hunters.
-Every major brand of gun manufacturer has a youth model shotgun.
-They come in a variety from .410 to 12 gauge.
-One very often overlooked factor regarding these youth model shotguns is weight, some of these weigh almost the same as the regular models.
-If you compare the weights of the guns with the size of the shooter; you can see at some point, the two become disproportionate.
-For instance, a 90 pound boy shooting a 7.5 pound shotgun is the same as a 200 pound man toting a 17 pound gun, not the best ratio to say the least.
-Think about dragging a 17 pound shotgun the next time you are up to your thighs in mud while wading to your duck blind and you can appreciate how a younger hunter feels about “growing into” their shotgun.
+For purposes of comparison let’s look at shotguns, particularly ones for smaller hunters.
+Every major brand of gun manufacturer has a youth model shotgun and they come in a variety from .410 to 12 gauge.
+One very often overlooked factor regarding these youth model shotguns is weight, some of these weigh in almost the same as the regular models.
+If you compare the weights of the guns with the size of the shooter you can see that at some point the two become disproportionate.
+For instance a 90-pound boy shooting a 7.5-pound shotgun is the same as a 200-pound man toting a 17-pound gun, not the best ratio to say the least.
+Think about dragging a 17-pound shotgun the next time you are up to your thighs in mud while wading to your duck blind and you can now appreciate how a younger hunter feels about “growing into” their shotgun.

 The three groups that youth model shotguns fall into are single shot, pump action, and semi automatic.
 By far the safest of the three is the single shot where you cock the hammer and pull the trigger, no complicated moves and few moving parts.
-The drawback to the single shot is the recoil.
-Some of those single shot shotguns can pack a wallop; so be sure to take that into consideration.
-The pump shotgun is probably the most popular model for smaller hunters.
-The youth model Remington 870 is the standard.
+The drawback to the single shot is the felt recoil, some of those single shot shotguns can pack a wallop so be sure to take that into consideration.
+The pump shotgun is probably the most popular model for smaller hunters and the youth model Remington 870 is the standard.
 Other companies like Mossberg also make really nice pump shotguns for smaller shooters, they also have interchangeable stocks so once the young hunter does actually grow they can change out the small stock for a standard size model.
-The felt recoil is still a consideration with the pump models, but they are better than the straight single shot.
-Also, the pump models will handle more shells when your young hunter has proven they can handle the gun and may want to shoot more than just once.
+The felt recoil is a still a consideration with the pump models but they are better than the straight single shot.
+Also the pump models will handle more shells when the time comes that your young hunter has proven they can handle the gun and may want to shoot more than just once.

-Now on the high end of the shotgun spectrum comes the semi automatic models.
-Yes, they are more expensive but, they also offer some added benefits.
+Now on the high end of the shotgun spectrum comes the semi automatic models, yes they are more expensive but they also offer some added benefits.
 The felt recoil on the semi auto is much less thanks to the gas being channeled into service as it helps to eject the spent shell and load the next round.
-The semi auto does require more upkeep and can be a bit finicky when not cleaned properly, but that goes without saying on most any model.
-Easily one of the best overall models for a young shooter comes from Charles Daly.
-The youth model 20 gauge weighs in at just more than five pounds and does everything one could ask from a semi auto.
+The semi auto does require more upkeep and can be a bit finicky when not cleaned properly but that goes without saying on most any model.
+Easily one of the best overall models for a young shooter comes from Charles Daly; the youth model 20 gauge weighs in at just more than 5 pounds and does everything one could ask from a semi auto.
 The youth model comes in full camo or black synthetic with all three screw in chokes and is chambered in 3 inch so heavy waterfowl loads are not a problem.
 The light weight makes the gun easy for smaller hunters to swing and that in turns makes for much better shots.

 There is one other option that comes to mind for smaller hunters and that’s to have a regular sized shotgun cut down to fit by a gun smith.
-Custom fitting is always an option, but it can get expensive as well.
-If you do have a gun cut down, be sure to purchase another full sized stock at the same time, so it can be replaced later.
-Sometimes models go out of style and parts are hard to come by; so get the extra stock when you purchase the gun.
+Custom fitting is always an option but it can get expensive as well.
+If you do have a gun cut down be sure to go ahead and purchase another full sized stock so it can be replaced later, sometimes models go out of style and parts are hard to come by so get the extra stock when you purchase the gun.

-Keep these things in mind when you decide to get a weapon for your child or spouse; because it may be a determining factor that keeps them hunting with you or finding a new hobby.
+Keep a few of these things in mind when you decide to get a weapon for your child or spouse because it may just be a determining factor that either keeps them hunting with you or finding a new hobby.